Pest Identification & Prevention In Waldorf, MD & The Surrounding Areas

 Because mosquitoes travel in order to feed, and because they feed on multiple hosts, they easily spread diseases and parasites to both people and animals.
 Avoiding contact with mosquitoes as much as possible is important not only to prevent their itchy “bites” but to protect yourself, family, and pets from the pathogens they spread.

-To avoid problems with mosquitoes, the professionals at Mike’s Pest & Termite Control want to offer some helpful prevention tips:
+To avoid problems with mosquitoes, the professionals at Mike's Pest, Termite and Wildlife Control want to offer some helpful prevention tips:

 - Remove or store away containers on your property that can collect water.
 Keep gutters clear and makes sure pool and ornamental ponds are well-maintained.